tmttn/AOC21/README.md

 # Advent of Code 2021

 This repo contains my solutions for [Advent of Code](https://adventofcode.com/) 2021.
-I only optimize my code in thiis project when the solution is not coming out fast enough.
+I only optimize my code in this project when the solution is not coming out fast enough.
 Code style / readability... out of the window.

 ## Day 1